You want smart political talk without the meltdowns?

 They know that.

-The storm was way inland over Mississippi, and it is amazing how fast water can rise.
+And it is amazing how fast water can rise.

-You hear about that stuff, and that is one of the big things.
+And that is one of the big things.

-If you live next to a creek or a river or something like that, you can get these immense rises very quickly, or if you're on a highway, and you know, there's just looks like there's a little bit of water on the left and right of the highway a mile later, you're already surrounded.
+Or if you're on a highway and, you know, this just looks like there's a little bit of water on the left and right of the highway a mile later, you're already surrounded.

-So, you know, it's you've got twelve to twenty-four hours to deal with it, rather be safe than sorry.
+So, you know, you've got 12 to 24 hours to deal with it.

-Fortunately, it is in a weaker state than when it made landfall in that area of Florida that did.
+Fortunately, it is in a weaker state than when it made landfall in that area of Florida that it did.

 And by the way, this was a textbook case for intensification.

-Michael the same way, Ian the same way.
+Ian the same way.

-But where this hits and where it goes by, it's a fist of fury for a while, and you've just got to batten down the hatches, let it go by, and then you come out, and you most people will be fine in two, three days.
+But where this hits and where it goes by, it's a fist of fury for a while, and you've just got to batten down the hatches, let it go by, and then you come out.

 I've had questions about that thrown at me.